 - Transition to this track from the Low-Fiber Diet if your bowel obstruction symptoms become worse or begin occurring more often.

 - This diet has less residue than the Low-Fiber Diet.
-However, if you continue to have abdominal or stomach pain and intestinal cramping while following this diet plan, you may need to work with your health care team to lower your residue intake even more.
+However, if you continue to have abdominal or stomach pain and intestinal cramping while following this diet plan, you may need to work with your healthcare team to lower your residue intake even more.

 Liquid Diet